Central limit theorem for Gibbs measures on path spaces including long range and singular interactions and homogenization of the stochastic heat equation: Proof of Lemma

 Now the second expectation in \eqref{taubigless1} can be bounded by the Cauchy-Schwarz inequality and \eqref{eqlemma1} so that for a suitable $\alpha_1$, any $x_1,x_2\in\R^d$ with $|x_1-x_2|\leq1$, we have

 where $C$ does not depend on $x_1,x_2$.
 Since the last probability is of order $\e^{-c n^2}$, the second sum on $n$ in \eqref{taubigless1} is obviously finite.
 This, combined with the finiteness of the sum in \eqref{taubig1}, proves \eqref{claim2}.
+Lemma \ref{lemma:M} is therefore also proved, assuming the estimate \eqref{eqlemma1}.